penguinwang96825/Text-Classifier-for-UtaPass-and-KKBOX/README.md

-# Text Classification and Polarity Detection
+# Sentiment Classification for UtaPass & KKBOX Reviews
-Text classification for UtaPass and KKBOX total reviews using different machine learning models.
+Text classification for reviews of UtaPass & KKBOX using different deep learning models.

 ## Introduction
-This sentiment analysis is based on reviews data of UtaPass and KKBOX from Google Play platform.
+This sentiment classification task is based on reviews data of UtaPass and KKBOX from Google Play platform.
 As a KKStreamer at KKBOX, I become more interested in Natural Language Processing, especially text classification.
 First, I start crawling the text data using web crawler technique, namely BeautifulSoup and Selenium.
-Second, I develop several different neural network architectures, including simple RNN, LSTM, GRU, and CNN, to detect the polarity of reviews from customers.
+Second, I develop several different neural network architectures, including simple RNN, LSTM, GRU, and CNN, to name but a few, to detect the polarity of reviews from customers.

 ## Data Source
 1. [UtaPass](https://play.google.com/store/apps/details?id=com.kddi.android.UtaPass&hl=ja&showAllReviews=true) reviews on Google Play